-Funeral under way for ex-NFL player Aaron Hernandez
+Funeral held for ex-NFL player Aaron Hernandez

 - Earlier this month, he was acquitted of two other murders

-(CNN)A funeral is under way for ex-NFL star Aaron Hernandez, who was convicted of murder in 2015 and who killed himself in his prison cell last week.
+(CNN)Mourners said their goodbyes on Monday to ex-NFL star Aaron Hernandez, who was convicted of murder in 2015 and killed himself in his prison cell last week.

-The private service for Hernandez, 27, is in his hometown of Bristol, Connecticut.
+Also on Monday, a Massachusetts Superior Court Justice ordered Hernandez's purported suicide notes released to this family in time for the private funeral service in Hernandez's hometown of Bristol, Connecticut.

-The former tight end for the New England Patriots was found hanged in his cell early Wednesday morning.
+Hernandez, 27, the former tight end for the New England Patriots was found hanged in his cell early Wednesday morning.
 Authorities said he committed suicide.
+Three handwritten notes were found in the cell next to a Bible authorities said then.

+The notes released to Hernandez's family were of a personal nature, but not all were necessarily written to members of Hernandez's family, Paul Jarvey, a spokesman from the Worcester County district attorney's office.

+In a brief statement after the service, Hernandez's family thanked the public for their condolences and said they wished to memorialize him in private, CNN affiliate WTNH reported.

 Hernandez was a fourth-round draft pick in 2010 and signed a contract extension worth up to $40 million in 2012.